SOMA: A Novel Sampler for Bayesian Inference from Privatized Data: CONVERGENCE OF SOMA

 \end{theorem} The lower bounds on acceptance probability place the three algorithms into a `no clear signal of slow convergence' scenario.
-We also highlight that when $n$ is large, the acceptance probability of SOMA approaches 1; which we confirm with experiments in Section~\ref{sec:exp}.
+We also highlight that when $n$ is large, the acceptance probability of SOMA approaches 1.
 As a result, SOMA becomes almost rejection-free in high dimensions.